bailey27/cppcryptfs/README.md

 Reverse mode uses a deterministic AES256-SIV mode of encryption for file data, and it also does the filename encryption deterministically.

-Note: when you mount a filesystem using AES256-SIV in forward mode, any new encryption is done non-deterministcally.
+Note: when you mount a filesystem using AES256-SIV in forward mode, any new encryption is done non-deterministcally (as is the case with gocryptfs).

 Therefore you can use a utility like rsync to back up your files, and it will back up only the files that have changed.
 Also, if delta-syncing would work with the unencrypted data, then it will also work with the encrypted data in reverse mode.